nickils/Golem/golem-tools.md

 No tools needed for a reply (a greeting, a question, an explanation)?
 Then no turn is needed either.
 Just reply normally.

-## 1. The helper
+## 1. The command

-All Studio commands go through one script: `./.golem/golem-helper.py` (zero-dependency Python 3, your channel already baked in).
-Below, `golem-helper.py ...` always means:
+All Studio commands go through one CLI: `npx golem-bridge` (zero-dependency Node - nothing is installed, every command runs straight from the package).
+Below, `golem-bridge ...` always means:

-    python3 ./.golem/golem-helper.py ...
+    npx golem-bridge ...

-Keep it in `./.golem/`.
-If it is ever missing, ask the user for their channel ID (shown in the Golem plugin widget) and re-run:
+Your channel lives in `./.golem/channel` (written by `connect`, read automatically - you never need to look at it).
+If commands say you are not connected, ask the user for their channel ID (shown in the Golem plugin widget) and run:

     npx golem-bridge connect <channelId>